Academic Councils and Committees

 As Collaboratives, the sub-committees of the CIA Committee interact with each other as partners on Collaborative activities and toward common goals.
 Although each Collaborative specializes in and is tasked with fulfilling goals related to an area of academic affairs, members of Collaboratives are available to each other to share knowledge, experience, and resources.
 The Collaboratives are responsible for hosting a session at the fall conference each year where the faculty, staff, and administration can learn about the service they provide to the college.

 If you are interested in participating in a committee or subcommittee, connect with your dean or director.
-Email the Dean of Instruction or the Curriculum, Instruction, & Assessment Specialist for more information about serving the college on an academic committee.
+Email the Dean of Instruction for more information about serving the college on an academic Collaborative.

 Committees and Collaboratives